adobe/helix-home/getting-started-2.0.md

+---

+_**DISCLAIMER:** This guide is work in progress and documents a desired future scenario.
+Parts of it may not work as described (or at all) yet, and links to resources may not exist yet.
+If you wish to get up to speed on Helix, please refer to the [current getting started guide](./getting-started.md) for the time being._

+---

 # Getting Started with Helix

 - Already familiar with GitHub, Markdown, HTML and CSS?
-You may want to proceed directly to the [first example](http://github.com/adobe/helix-example-first "First example"): This repository shows how to publish content, as well as customize headers, footers and overall styling of your pages.
+You may want to proceed directly to the [first example](http://github.com/adobe/helix-pages-first "First example"): This repository shows how to publish content, as well as customize headers, footers and overall styling of your pages.
 - If you also feel comfortable with Node.js programming, please continue with the [advanced example](http://github.com/adobe/helix-example-advanced "Advanced example"): This repository explains how to add custom code to take control over the rendering pipeline.
 - If you are a bit out of shape or need help understanding some of these tools and concepts, we recommend that you start with the beginner's tutorial below.
 - In any case, our [reference documentation](https://www.project-helix.io/ "Reference documentation") provides all the basic concepts and details that you may need.